Design

 The visitors area is cleverly separated from the reading area with the use of circular book shelves.
 Hettich’s hardware elevates the overall experience within the library; Photography by Suryan // Dang

 It is a place where children are empowered to think critically, creatively and visiting here has become a cherished part of their routine.
-Enlarged yellow cheddar windows from Canadian Wood allow in both natural light and ventilation, reducing the reliance on artificial light and mechanical ventilation.
+Enlarged yellow cedar windows from Canadian Wood allow in both natural light and ventilation, reducing the reliance on artificial light and mechanical ventilation.
 Glazing is done by Saint Gobain; Photography by Suryan // Dang

 Adaptive multi-functional hub

 As an adaptive reuse space, the architect has conceived the adjacent Zumba studio as a multi-functional area for activities that align with a library goer’s interests—film screenings, book clubs, new book launches, author readings, and workshops.
-Chintan Zalavadiya, Project Lead at Studio HINGE says, In this era of scrolling, people crave page-turning.
-They want spaces where they can gather, share ideas and reconnect.
-We saw this opportunity and convinced the club to allow us to repurpose it as a space in which we proposed auxiliary programmes around their interests.”

 The solid Greenlam door and a cylindrical pod bookcase that serves as the main reception makes for a unique entrance and sets the tone of the space.
 The walls are washed with Asian Paints; Photograph by Suryan // Dang